Ningreka/EV-Eye/README.md

 #### 4. Data_davis_pupil_iris_label

 **Data_davis_pupil_iris_label** includes labels of pupil and iris region for frames in a continuous period in each session.
-The labeld period of each session is recorded by `label_statistic.xlsx`.
-And the statistic also notes the state of eyes during that period, such as blink and moving direction.
+The labeled period for each session are recorded in `label_statistic.xlsx`,  the statistics in the file provide information about the state of the eyes during those periods, such as blink and moving direction.

-We leverage the [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html) to label the pupil region and iris region.
-The labels in the same image are indexed with `1` and `2` corresponding to pupil and iris region, respectively.
+We leverage the [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html) tool to label the pupil region and iris region.
+The labels in the same image are indexed with `1` and `2`, representing to pupil and iris region, respectively.

  ```
   ─Data_davis_pupil_iris_label